Welcome to my flourish in the rococo world of the intertubes.

-From my living room window, on a clear day, I can see Mount Hood, Mount Adams, Mount St. Helen, and (on a clear day) Mount Rainier, as well as the Freemont Bridge, Broadway Bridge, Steel Bridge, Hawthorne Bridge, Tillikum Crossing, and Marquam Bridge.
-I watch swifts, jays, crows, buzzards, hawks and the occasional bald eagle from my bedroom window, and I glory in the wealth of trees.
+From my living room window, on a cloudless day, I can see Mount Hood, Mount Adams, Mount St. Helen, and (if it’s exceptionally clear) Mount Rainier, as well as the Fremont Bridge, Broadway Bridge, Steel Bridge, Hawthorne Bridge, Tillikum Crossing, and Marquam Bridge.
+I watch swifts, jays, crows, buzzards, hummingbirds, hawks and the occasional bald eagle from my bedroom, and I glory in the wealth of trees.
+I love fog.

-I practice Ashtanga yoga, drink tea, am terrible at calendaring, love checklists, adore board games, and aspire to be a true polygot.
-I think the way most people interpret gender is weird and delusional, and don’t so much identify as “non-binary” as “self-aware and happy to ignore spurious categorization.”
+I practice Ashtanga yoga, drink tea, am terrible at calendaring, write elaborate checklists, adore board games, and refuse to learn whether you’re supposed to swipe left vs. right and also Starbucks beverage sizes.
+I think the way most people interpret gender is weird and delusional, trying to collapse a splendid profusion of attributes into dull extremes.
 Apply that same attitude to sexual orientation, relationship structure, and literary genres, and you’ve got a decent sense of my stance on things.